teal-tribe/site/content/donate.md

 title: "Donate"
 ---

-Support this site by donating to the Developer and hoster Eli.
+Support this site by donating to the Developer and hoster Job.
 [![paypal](/images/Paypal-button.png)](https://paypal.me/jobstoit)

 If instead you'd like to support Teal and her team and her mission we would encourage you to buy from her shop or consider getting Tealswan premium.